 Horse | Odds |

-Teahupoo leads the betting odds for the Stayers’ Hurdle in 2025.
-Gordon Elliott’s Robcour runner won the race last year then completed a sensational Stayers double with an impressive victory at the Punchestown Festival in May.
+Despite finishing second in 2025, Teahupoo again the betting odds for the Stayers’ Hurdle next year.
+Gordon Elliott’s 2024 winner completed a sensational Stayers double that spring impressive victory at the Punchestown Festival six weeks later.

-The bookies consider Teahupoo a strong favourite in a weak division and he lost little in defeat when finishing second to Lossiemouth in the Hatton’s Grace Hurdle when conceding 7lb to the mare.
-Home By The Lee could only manage third in the Stayers’ Hurdle last season, but looks better than ever this term.
+The bookies consider Teahupoo favourite again in a weak division and he lost little in defeat when finishing second in both the Hatton’s Grace and the defence of his crown.
+The bookies believe he can regain it.

 The Cheltenham Gold Cup is the Festival’s pinnacle event.
 As such, you will find a wide range of Cheltenham Gold Cup runners and prices to choose from as we approach March.
 Top contenders for the Gold Cup include: